collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Write Permission and Collaboration Examples

-A shared repository is typically found in an organization account.
+First, we’ll look at the “Shared Repository” Model.
+A shared repository is typically found in an organization account, which makes sense when you think about the word shared.
-* This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo, which is a “Shared Repository”.
+* For example, this year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo, which is a “Shared Repository”.
 Along with the other maintainers I work with who have write permission, I can make changes directly within the DjangoCon US website repo.

 The “Fork and Pull” Model is typically used in user account repos.
 For example, when I first came across the DjangoCon US website repo, I wanted to contribute, but I was not a maintainer, so I didn't have write permission.
 So I made a copy (a.k.a. fork) of the DjangoCon US website repo in my user account, which I have write permission to, made a change, and submitted a pull request to the Django US website repo.